learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 end
 ```

 Here, we tell our method to return the original array simply by having that array be the last line of the method.
-Whatever is evaluated last in a method will be it's return value.
+Whatever is evaluated last in a method will be the return value for the whole method.
 If you run the test again, you should be passing.

 ### Advanced: Defining a method to optionally take a block